Rohit-Ragmahale/SWPlanet/README.md

 * Application Security features:
   * Add SSL Pinning to secure network communication
   * Add protection for offline data (can be encrypted)
+* Add SwiftLint to application to maintain code standards

 # App Screens